gamestrafe/thedivision2/source/_pages/crafting.md

 title: Crafting
 ---

 Before you can start to craft, you need to find and recruit Inaya al-Khaliq to the base of operations.
-Then she will be in the crafting room clsoe to where you can upgrade your skills.
+You can do so by finishing the Wahsington Hotel Mission and return to Odessa in The Theater.
+After that you can simply talk to her on the same level that the door with Odessa is, near the western ramp.
+Then she will be in the crafting room close to where you can upgrade your skills.

 Secondly you need blueprints.
 Those can be gained by completing certain tasks like projects.